verdaux/BookNotes/Phrases/Insults.md

 - [ ] You look like a before picture.
 - [ ] You're not pretty enough to be this stupid
 - [ ] You're impossible to underestimate
+- [ ] I'd challenge you to a battle of wits but I can see that you're unarmed